seeudev/seeudev.github.io/src/posts/003-post.md

 ---

 ## The School Year is finally over!
 The school year is officially a wrap, and honestly, the last month felt like a marathon sprint to the finish line.
 While there are still a few tiny loose ends to tie up, nothing worth rambling about here.
-Let's dive straight into the glorious chaos that was May.
 <br>
 <br>
 It all kicked off with the frantic final push for our Object-Oriented Programming 2 project: EquinoxGame.
 Picture this: a space invader-esque game built from scratch in Java using Swing.
 Now, this was supposed to be a semester-long endeavor, but naturally, we decided to kick things into high gear a mere two weeks before the deadline.
 Cue the epic crunch time, fueled by copious amounts of caffeine and sheer willpower.